rexim/rexim.me/README.md

 Source code of my blog at <http://rexim.me/>.

+**If you see any mistakes or typos, please, tell me about it.
+You can even send me a pull request with a fix if you like. :)**

 ## Usage ##

 The blog engine is pretty simple.
 You write posts in markdown with